RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 The JavaScript handles showing the popover and positioning the element relative to the anchor.
 To get the popover positioned under the chosen anchor element, we use the `getBoundingClientRect` method to get the pixel of the anchor.
 And set the `--bottom` and `--left` custom properties.
-To eventually show the popover we call the `showPopover` method on the popover element.
+To eventually show the popover, we call the `showPopover` method on the popover element.

 For the fallback, we add the `popover-fallback` class to the popover element.